ryan-mcclue/musings/rage-against-the-machine.md

 Sometimes have to rephrase something for the compiler to generate more optimal code, e.g. div /= 2; div /= 2; will generate more efficient instruciton that div >> 2 for avr_gcc

+The advent of AI assistants just gives you more settings to disable at factory reset time on a phone 2022, modern Samsung galaxy S22 ultra won't even recognise USB to transfer files on Ubuntu and Windows ...